About Stokesley

 It has an interesting Georgian High Street, with an excellent range of shops, including butchers, bakers, a supermarket, clothing shops, a department store, a hardware store, banks and building societies.

-The town boasts six public houses, and several restaurants, providing for a range of tastes, and costs, including Thai, Chinese and Italian styles, together with excellent traditional fare.
+The town boasts five public houses, and several restaurants, providing for a range of tastes, and costs, including Thai, Chinese and Italian styles, together with excellent traditional fare.

 One of the partly hidden gems of Stokesley is the Pack Horse bridge, which spans the River Leven, and dates from before the 17th century.
 It is just behind the Queen's Head pub, accessible by the alleyway alongside the pub.